RedHatOfficial/rhsecapi/README.md

                         more, e.g.: 'RHSA-2016:0614,RHSA-2016:0610')
   --q-severity IMPACT   Narrow down results by severity rating (specify one of
-                        'low', 'moderate', 'important', or 'critical') --q-package PKG       Narrow down results by package name (e.g.: 'samba' or 'thunderbird')
+                        'low', 'moderate', 'important', or 'critical') --q-product PRODUCT   Narrow down results by product name via case- insensitive regex (e.g.: 'linux 7' or openstack platform [89]'); the API checks this against the 'FIXED_RELEASES' field so will only match CVEs where PRODUCT matches the 'product_name' of some released errata
+  --q-package PKG       Narrow down results by package name (e.g.: 'samba' or
+                        'thunderbird')
   --q-cwe CWEID         Narrow down results by CWE ID (specify one or more,